Merkel: EU to cut Turkey pre-accession funds

 By Andrew Rettman and Eric Maurice

-German chancellor Angela Merkel has said EU states will cut pre-accession funds to Turkey, but called to maintain dialogue on the shape of future relations.
+German chancellor Angela Merkel has said EU states will cut pre-accession funds to Turkey, but called to maintain dialogue.

 Speaking after the first day of an EU summit in Brussels on Thursday (19 October), she said leaders had agreed to "ask the [European] Commission to reduce the pre-accession aid in a responsible way".